 On 25 January 2020, Eddie Daniels died peacefully in his sleep.
 It happened during a family visit to Turkey.
 This came as a shock to many people, as he was still in very good shape.
 His funeral took place on 5 March, in Sedgley, West Midlands, at the All Saints Church.

-Daniels has an important place in Britain Karate history, especially with his teaching of Shukokai Karate.
+Daniels has an important place in British Karate history, especially with his teaching of Shukokai Karate.
 His legacy continues through his wife Solfrid, his son Audin, and his granddaughter Mia.